Alternative Summer Holiday Destinations

-The European Union has reopened opened its borders for travelers, however, the United States is not just yet allowed into Europe for travel activities.
+The European Union has reopened its borders for travelers, however, the United States is not just yet allowed into Europe for travel activities.
 Most travelers had to cancel their trips to Europe due to the announcement that shocked U.S. citizens and businesses in the tourism industry.
 Art In Voyage has come up with alternative US destinations in order to deliver a classic summer vacation near home.
 Enjoy a wonderful holiday summer in an alternative destination of your choice that feels like Europe.

 Cape Cod and Cornwall villages